aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/ods/_index.md

 ```

 ## **Convert Excel to Ods (OpenOffice / LibreOffice Calc)**
 Aspose.Cells for JavaScript via C++ supports converting Excel files to Ods, Sxc and Fods files.
-The code example below shows how to convert the [template](book1.xlsx) to Ods, Sxc and Fods file.
+The code example below shows how to convert the [template](book1.xlsx) to Ods, Sxc, and Fods files.

 ```html
 <!DOCTYPE html>